-That doesn't mean a new iMac isn't in the works, though and in this article we answer all your questions, from whether the iMac will be redesigned in 2018, if it will be available in Space Grey like the iMac Pro, and if it will incorporate the new cooling system found in the Pro.
+In this article we answer all your questions about the new iMac, from whether the iMac will be redesigned in 2019, if it will be available in Space Grey like the iMac Pro, and if it will incorporate the new cooling system found in the Pro.
 We also discuss the likelihood that the iMac will gain Face ID, or if Apple's patent for built-in gaze detection could allow us to control the interface just by looking at the screen.

 We assess all the iMac rumours, such as a hint from a Foxconn insider about a redesigned iMac - could the new iMac have slimmer bezels and a narrower chin, for example?
 And we look at the chances that there could be a 6-core or 8-core iMac in the wings.
 Finally we have claims from a reliable Apple analyst who thinks Apple will make "significant display-performance upgrades" for the iMac.
 Read on to find out more.

-Since 2018 marks 20 years of the iMac - yes, it's been 20 years since Apple introduced the Bondi Blue iMac all-in-one on 15 August 1998 - we had expected to see an all-new design to mark the occasion.
+Since 2018 marked 20 years of the iMac - yes, it's been 20 years since Apple introduced the Bondi Blue iMac all-in-one on 15 August 1998 - we had expected to see an all-new design to mark the occasion.
+But the iMac wasn't updated in 2018.
 Read all about the history of the iMac as it turns 20 years old.

 20 years ago today, Steve introduced the world to iMac.
 It set Apple on a new course and forever changed the way people look at computers. pic.twitter.com/GbKno7YBHl— Tim Cook (@tim_cook) May 6, 2018